al6x/my_cluster/readme.md

 rake deploy
 ```

-It's clever ennought to determine that before deploying app it needs to prepare clean box, and It will:
+It's clever ennought to determine that before deploying app it needs to prepare machines, and It will:

 - install & configure: git, mail, ruby, mongodb, nginx
 - ensure that mongodb and nginx is running